learn-co-curriculum/FlatironGO/README.md

 ![OtherBear](https://i.imgur.com/jWZDeRy.pngF)

-We are now in our `ViewController.swift` file.
-How did we get here?
-When a treasure icon is tapped from the `MapViewController`, we segue over to this `ViewController`.
+Navigate to the `ViewController.swift` file.
+How do we ultimately wind up at our instance of `ViewController` which now is just a black screen.
+When a treasure icon is tapped from the `MapViewController`, we segue over to an instance of `ViewController`.
 In the `prepareForSegue(_:sender:)` method on the `MapViewController`, we're able to get a hold of the instance of the `ViewController` through the `segue`'s `destinationViewController` property.
 This segue connection was made in our `Main.storyboard` file.
 In that `prepareForSegue(_:sender:)` function on the `MapViewController`, we assigned a value to the following instance property on our `ViewController` (which is the `.destinationViewController`):

 ```swift
 var treasure: Treasure!
 ```

 That way, within our `viewDidLoad()` method on the `ViewController`, we have full access to a `treasure` object.
-The one that was tapped on the `MapViewController`.
-With this `treasure` object, we can go through with the necessary steps to displaying on screen.
+With this `treasure` object, we can go through with the necessary steps to displaying it on screen.

 Recap: Our `ViewController` has an instance property called `treasure` of type `Treasure!`.
-It's an implicitly unwrapped optional, that way it has a default value of `nil` when our `ViewController` is loaded into memory because we don't have access to the `UIViewController`'s `init` function and we can't add a stored property to a class on a `UIViewController` without assigning it a default value.
-By making it an implicitly unwrapped optional, it has a default value of `nil`.
-We assign it a value in the `prepareForSegue(_:sender:)` method on our instance of `MapViewController` through the `segue` parameter which is of type `UIStoryboardSegue`.
-The `segue` object knows where we're going (because we set this up within our `Main.storyboard` file.
+It's an implicitly unwrapped optional, that way it has a default value of `nil` when our `ViewController` is loaded into memory because we don't have access to the `ViewController`'s initializer.
+Because of that, we can't add a stored property to a subclass of `UIViewController` without providing a default value to it when we define it.
+By making it an implicitly unwrapped optional, it has a default value of `nil` which solves our problem.
+We assign it an actual value in the `prepareForSegue(_:sender:)` method on our instance of `MapViewController` through the `segue` argument which is of type `UIStoryboardSegue`.
+The `segue` object knows where we're going (because we set this up within our `Main.storyboard` file).
 Through that `segue` object, we get a hold of the instance of our `ViewController`.
 At that moment, we assign a value to the `treasure` instance property.
 What value?
 Well, it has to be of type `Treasure`--it's the `Treasure` instance that was tapped on the map.

-That's the value we assign to this instance property.
+We can now move forward.
+Just like a chef that needs eggs to make an omelette, we've now provided the chef (you) with some eggs (the treasure).

 # Brief Overview

-* `viewDidLoad()` - Here the view is loaded into memory, we are just changing the `backgroundColor` property on our `view` instance.
+* `viewDidLoad()` - Here the view is loaded into memory, we are just changing the `backgroundColor` property on our `view` instance property.
 * `viewWillAppear(_:)` - The view is about to appear on screen so we're calling on a method called `setupMainComponents()` which will go through all the necessary steps to getting this AR component to work.
 * `setupMainComponents()` - This function calls on the following functions to get everything setup:
 	* `setupCaptureCameraDevice()` - Setting up the camera device to put the user in a mode as if they're going to take a picture.